mitchcurtis/slate/README.md

 ### Documentation ###
 - [Overview](https://github.com/mitchcurtis/slate/blob/master/doc/overview.md)

+### Discussion ###

+Join Slate's Discord channel for discussion: https://discord.gg/ZtAAg5D

 ### Notes ###
 - This is a work in progress, but should already be usable.
-Feel free to report any bugs you find. :)
+Feel free to [report](https://github.com/mitchcurtis/slate/issues) any bugs you find. :)
 - The UI is currently designed for the [Material style](http://doc.qt.io/qt-5/qtquickcontrols2-material.html), and will probably look bad when run with others.

 ## Building From Source ##